oroinc/documentation/user_guide/marketing_tracking.rst

 Tracking Websites Actions
 ----------------

-The following actions are available for a tracking websites from the :ref:`grid <user-guide-ui-components-grids>`:
+The following actions are available for a tracking websites record from the :ref:`grid <user-guide-ui-components-grids>`:

 .. image:: ./img/marketing/tracking_grid_actions.png